 In Year 10, students will choose their subjects for Year 11 via SSO (Subject Selection Online).
-Students will only be offered a mathematics course if they have met the prerequisites for that course.
+Students will only be offered a Mathematics course if they have met the prerequisites for that course.
 The prerequisites usually specify a grade and exam result in a particular pathway and are outlined on the Pathway's Diagram.
-Any student who does not meet the prerequisites for their desired course must apply to the Head of Learning Area, through SSO, for dispensation to do the course.
+Any student who does not meet the prerequisites for their desired course must apply to the Associate Principal Senior Secondary for dispensation to do the course.